 Pick a Date and Make a Moving Budget

-Pick a day to move.
-Assuming your new place is ready to go and you’ve already discussed the move with your current landlord or have sold your current home, a good first step is to decide on a moving day.
+Assuming your new place is ready to go and you’ve already discussed the move with your current landlord (or have sold your current home), a good first step is to decide on a moving day.

-The least expensive times to move are typically during the week and in the mornings.
-Moving companies might offer better rates on a Monday, Tuesday, Wednesday, or Thursday because they aren’t typically as busy as on weekends.
+The least expensive times to move are typically during the week.
+Moving companies will often offer better rates on a Monday, Tuesday, Wednesday, or Thursday because they aren’t typically as busy as on weekends.

-Inform the important people in your life.
 Now might be the time to share the news of your move.
-Yes, tell your family and friends, but also tell other important people about your departure schedule, such as your children’s school and your employer.
-That way they have plenty of time to make plans.
+Your friends and family may already know, but don’t forget to tell other important people about your departure schedule, such as your children’s school and your employer.
+That way they have plenty of time to make any necessary arrangements.

-Beyond people, you may also want to contact a few government agencies.
-For example, the Postal Service recommends setting up mail forwarding about two weeks in advance of a move.
-The service may be in place in a few as three days, but it’s smart to have some wiggle room.
+You may also want to contact a few government agencies.
+For example, the U.S. Postal Service recommends setting up mail forwarding about two weeks in advance of a move.
+The service may be in place in as few as three days, but it’s smart to have some wiggle room.

 If you’re moving to a new state, you may also want to set up an appointment at your new state’s department of motor vehicles, as you may be required to get a new driver’s license or register your vehicle in that state.
 And, if you’re moving during election season, reach out to your new area’s voter registration office to ensure you’re all set up to cast your ballot.